 With the good bacteria working its magic on the floor, it creates a natural warmth.
 And since hot air rises, the deep litter method could heat your entire coop.

-If your coop doesn’t already have them, large windows are great for winter.
-The windows work just like a greenhouse to trap heat with sunlight through the glass.
+Large windows are great for winter if your coop doesn’t already have them.
+The windows work like a greenhouse to trap heat with sunlight through the glass.
 But you don’t want just any window.

 Many people use rounded roosts because it is more natural for a chicken.
 But some recent studies have shown that a flat perch might be best.
 How does this work?

-Expanding on #6, feeding a scratch at night warms your chickens from the inside out.
-Scratch is full of grains and corn that takes longer to digest.
 And if a chicken produces body heat when they eat, scratch is the perfect dinner.
-Your flock will be warm all night with a belly full of scratch.
+Your flock will be warm all night with a belly full of scratches.